NamitNaik/NamitNaik/README.md

 ## I'm a Data Engineer and a Front-End Web Developer 👨‍💻

-- 🔭 I'm currently working on [Amazon Web Services][AWS]
+- 🔭 I'm currently working on Kafka[Kafka] and Flink[Flink] for real-time data processing
-- 🌱 I’m currently learning [Databricks][Databricks]
+- 🌱 I’m currently learning [Hudi][Hudi] to enhance data lake management
 - 🙋‍♂️ Ask me about Python & SQL
 - 🥅 2024 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play cricket and listen to music
+- ⚡ Fun fact: I'm an avid cricket enthusiast and enjoy exploring new music genres

 ### Connect with me: